mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 his sun, lives a good life and follows the teachings of the church, his soul will acquire spiritual mass and upon his death will be drawn into his sun, where it will join with the deity.
-The church is popular in the Imperium, where it makes few demands on a worshipper’s life and does not compete with the government.
-The church on Pavabid subscribes to what is known as the Pavabidian Heresy, claiming that a star-god sometimes sends part of its consciousness to inhabit the body of a man, who is called the ‘Son of the Star’ and who is therefore divine and infallible.
+The church is popular in the Imperium, where it makes few demands on a worshipper's life and does not compete with the government.
+The church on Pavabid subscribes to what is known as the Pavabidian Heresy, claiming that a star-god sometimes sends part of its consciousness to inhabit the body of a man, who is called the 'Son of the Star' and who is therefore divine and infallible.
 The first Son of the Star was Pavabid, who conquered his world in a religious war and renamed it for himself.